synctera/client-libraries-go/docs/AddVendorAccountFailure.md

 ### NewAddVendorAccountFailure

-`func NewAddVendorAccountFailure(vendorAccountId string, reason AddVendorAccountsErrorReason, reasonDescription string, ) *AddVendorAccountFailure`
+`func NewAddVendorAccountFailure(reason AddVendorAccountsErrorReason, reasonDescription string, vendorAccountId string, ) *AddVendorAccountFailure`

 NewAddVendorAccountFailure instantiates a new AddVendorAccountFailure object This constructor will assign default values to properties that have it defined,